minprog/pyprog/opdrachten/week6/algorithms/index.md

 # Exercise: Algorithms

 Get more comfortable with sorting algorithms.
-Each algorithm below intends to sort an array of integers into ascending order.
-Generally speaking, smaller elements in the array are moved to the "left" and larger elements are moved to the "right", until they are in order.
+Each algorithm below intends to sort a list of integers into ascending order.
+Generally speaking, smaller elements in the list are moved to the "left" and larger elements are moved to the "right", until they are in order.

 > Do the exercises on paper!

 ## Swapping

 In most of the sorting algorithms below, *swapping* is important.
-By swapping, we mean exchanging the values at two positions in an array.
+By swapping, we mean exchanging the values at two positions in an list.

 ## Selection sort